Home » What Is Promethazine, and How Can It Be Abused?

 This decade-long study found that exposure to promethazine was highest among those aged 10 to 19.

 Researchers also discovered that promethazine is infrequently abused in isolation.
-More commonly, the substance is abused in combination products containing codeine.
+More commonly, the substance is abused in combination with products containing codeine.
 Cough syrups containing promethazine and codeine are also commonly abused.

 Why is promethazine abuse inadvisable, then?